Adult Education

 OT offers adult programs throughout the year.
 There is no fee unless specified.
 New students are welcome to join most continuing classes at any time.

-Mishnah Study with Rabbi Kalender, Wednesdays, 9:15-10:15am, beginning November 1.
-Gather each Wednesday morning to discuss the first Jewish law code.
+Mishnah Study with Rabbi Kalender, Wednesdays, 9:15-10:15am.
+This year, we will continue studying Pirkei Avot (the Ethics of our Ancestors).
 Join this lively group as we consider this core text for Jewish ethics, ritual, and theology.
 No prior knowledge necessary and the English translation is provided.
-In 5784/2023-24 we will continue studying Pirkei Avot (The Ethics of Our Ancestors), beginning with Chapter 3.
-Email Erin Dreyfuss to be added to the class list.
+Email Rochelle Goldberg to be added to the class list.

 Torah Study Lunch and Learn, Thursdays, 12:00pm on Zoom.
-Explore the weekly parsha together.
-Email Erin Dreyfuss to be added to the class list.
+Explore the weekly parsha together in this 45 minute class.
+Led each Thursday by a rotation of congregants as well as our rabbis, it's the perfect "lunch and learn" opportunity to add to your weekly schedule.
+Email Rochelle Goldberg to be added to the class list.

-Talmud Study with Rabbi Bedo, Fridays, 10:00am, beginning October 27.
-Join Rabbi Bedo to study this rabbinic conversation across the ages.
+Talmud Study with Rabbi Sigal, Fridays, 10:15am.
+Join Rabbi Sigal to study this rabbinic conversation across the ages.
 We will primarily learn text in English.
-Email Rabbi Bedo to be added to the class list.
+Email Rabbi Sigal to be added to the class list.

 Upcoming Classes